-Copies of the financial statements of A Layout Limited and A Layout (International) Group Limited are available from www.bdo.co.uk or on request from the company's registered office.
+Copies of the financial statements of A Layout Limited and A Layout (International) Group Limited are available on request from the company's registered office.

 The company is controlled by Mr C A Layout as controlling shareholder of A Layout (International) Group Limited.